sinistersnare/SchemeContinuations/README.md

 I implement a simple type of continuation in [SinScheme](https://github.com/sinistersnare/SinScheme).
+But thats a compiler, and by translating to CPS

 It's a bit more complicated for this interpreter.
-Im hoping to try different implementations of continuations here.
+Im hoping to implement different types of continuations here.
+The most basic is 'one-shot' continuations, which are pretty inefficient.
+I want to get to implementing delimited continuations if I can.

-From TODO: put papers here.
+TODO: put papers here.

+Also I will be writing a blog post on continuations soon, so check my blog out!

 ## Usage ##

 `cargo run` will run a REPL!
-Quit with Ctrl-C, Ctrl-D doesnt work.
+Quit with Ctrl-C, Ctrl-D is just end-of-line.

 `cargo run -- file.scm` will run `file.scm`.

-LICENSE:
+## LICENSE: ##

 MIT LICENSE.
 I'm happy if you just say 'hey Sinistersnare nice code!'.
 But you don't have to.